 After leaving Luang Prabang I made a quick two night stopover in Phonsavan to see the plain of the jars.
 The road between these two towns is cut right along the mountainside and goes from the Mekong base up to about 1200m (where apparently in the winter it actually gets down to zero).
 I swear the bus driver along the way was playing a very unsuccessful game of operation as he honked around every corner to warm of our passage.
-The views however were great and most of the 8 hours was taken up by me just looking out the window.
+The views however were great and most of the 8 hours was taken up by me just looking out

 The town of Phonsavan, which is spelt differently every which way you look, was quiet small and basically geared to bring in travelers: show them the jars and some bomb craters and then stick them back on a bus.
 The people were still on a whole extremely nice and welcoming though.
 Basically everyone I’ve meet from Laos is kind and has a smile, that of course could be because I look like an ATM machine to them but I’d prefer not to be that cynical, it does actually seem genuine.
 After out tour I was playing soccer with some of the local kids and the owner of the guesthouse brought me over to have some shots of rice whiskey with him and our guide and driver from the day to celebrate our new friendship.
 It was quite amusing to hear him talk about all of the foreigners and the ones he liked and didn’t.
 After about 3 hours and around 15 shots later the owner and guide had to retire for the night after attempting to drink me under the table.
-I on the other hand set out with the girls to search for some more food.
-Good times had by all!
+I on the

 That’s all for now, it’s time to find some dinner.
 I’m sure I’ll run into everyone I know in this town again.
 It’s always fun to see the bastardized family gets created as the travels wear on, complete, of course, with sibling spats.